alexdmoss/k8s-sandbox/README.md

 ## To Do

 - force a rewrite to https
-- Terraform a static IP out for it instead of ephemeral
+- Terraform the static IP for the LB
 - Can we Terraform the firewall rule updates for IAP?

 ## Things to Try